 - Importing Deposit Transactions, only the current balance.

 Despite these limitations, there are cases where it is better or easier to import data via Excel, such as when your old systems export data in a CSV file.
 Many of the limitations with the Excel method can be addressed using our APIs after the initial import.
 If you will be retrieving data from your legacy system using an API, it is usually easier to migrate via API.

 Generally speaking, you are responsible for preparing your data for import, but we do provide some help.
 When importing via Excel, we provide a template sheet and detailed instructions for how to enter data.

 If you are planning to migrate via API, please contact your onboarding consultant to request support.
 They can work with you to help determine the best strategy and APIs to use, depending on your needs.
 For more information on how to contact your onboarding consultant, see Importing your Data via API - What We'll Need from You.

 Be sure to plan your migration carefully.
 Based on the amount of legacy data you have, it can take time.
 If your organization is already live, we strongly recommend planning to reduce the risk of any performance impact, such as scheduling migration after business hours when possible.

-In order to migrate data into Mambu, the following setup steps must be completed.
-These steps ensure that the necessary structure is in place for your data to be imported into our systems.
+To migrate data into Mambu, the following setup steps must be completed.
+These steps ensure that the necessary structure is in place for your data to be imported into our systems:

 - Create Mambu users and assign them the appropriate permissions to access Mambu.